 The fees you pay for your Poodle to be covered are called “premiums,” which are usually paid monthly or annually.
 According to NAPHIA (North American Pet Health Insurance Association), the average monthly premium for an accident and illness insurance policy in the U.S. in 2021 was $48.66 for dogs.
 Of course, this varies for every dog and situation, including yours, so be sure to get multiple quotes from top-rated companies.
-Budgeting for a relatively set monthly or annual expense is usually more manageable than large and unexpected bills.
+This expense often works outs to me much more manageable for the average family than being faced with a huge, unexpected bill.

 Deductibles & Claim Limits

 “Deductibles” are the amount you have to pay before the insurance provider will pick up the remainder, and they should not be confused with premiums.
 The deductible needs to be paid before the insurance company reimburses you for any claim.
 Depending on what your policy stipulates, the deductible is usually paid annually or per incident.
 The higher your deductible is, the lower your premium is in many cases, but not all.